Genia888/Genia888/README.md

 ## Hi there 👋 I'am Evgeni

 ## 📝 About me
-I am a web developer student at Holberton School
+I'm a web developer student at Holberton School

 ## 🔨 Tech stack